Oxford–Bicester line: Opening and original operation

-The line was opened in 1850 as part of the Buckinghamshire Railway, which in 1879 became part of the London and North Western Railway.
-In the grouping of Britain's railways in 1923 the L&NWR became part of the London, Midland and Scottish Railway, and in the nationalisation of Britain's railways in 1948 the LMS became part of British Railways.
-Both the LMS and BR ran passenger services between Oxford and Cambridge via the Buckinghamshire Railway, Marston Vale line and Bedford and Cambridge Railway.
-This led to the Oxford - Cambridge route being informally called the Varsity line.
+The line was opened in 1850 as the Oxford and Bletchley Junction Railway (which, along with the rest of the Buckinghamshire Railway, became part of the London and North Western Railway in 1879).
+In the grouping of Britain's railways in 1923 the L&NWR became part of the London, Midland and Scottish Railway and, in the nationalisation of Britain's railways in 1948 the LMS became part of British Railways.
+Both the LMS and BR ran passenger services between Oxford and Cambridge via the Buckinghamshire Railway's Marston Vale line and the Bedford and Cambridge Railway.
+This led to the Oxford–Cambridge route being informally called the Varsity line.